-- diathermy of endometiosis – burning the endometriotic implants to destroy the abnormal endometriotic implants
+- diathermy of endometriosis – burning the endometriotic implants to destroy the abnormal endometriotic implants

 - excision of endometriosis – removing the endometriotic implants.
 Excision is more effective than diathermy in deep-infiltrating endometriosis

-If endometriosis cyst is found in the ovary (endometrioma/ chocolate cyst), it should be excised (removed) completely rather than just drained, to reduce the chance of recurrence.
+Endometriosis cyst found in the ovary, also called an endometrioma or chocolate cyst, is normally associated with severe endometriosis.
+If an endometrioma is found, it should be excised (removed) completely rather than just drained, to reduce the chance of recurrence.